rajb245/rajb245.github.io/docs/index.md

 I am an Electrical Engineer working as the Director of Machine Learning for [DeepSig Inc.](https://www.deepsig.ai/) I'm also an Adjunct Principal Research Engineer with the [School of Electrical and Computer Engineering at Georgia Tech](https://ece.gatech.edu/).
-My goals include conducting and publishing research in the areas of machine learning for radio and optical communication systems.
-You'll find a bit about me here, and once in a blue moon I'll post about topics I'm interested in.
+My goals include conducting and publishing research in the areas of machine learning communication systems.
+You'll find a bit about me here, and once in a blue moon I'll post other content about topics I'm interested in.
 ________________________________________________________________________________
 # Research Interests
 The common threads that tie together my work are: